nus-cs2113-AY2021S2/tp/docs/UserGuide.md

   * If the given URL exists in the resource list of the project:
     * Prompt the user that the resource with the same URL has already existed in the project.
   * If the given URL does **not** exist in the resource list of the project:
-    * The resource will be appended to the resource project's resource list
+    * The resource will be appended to the project's resource list
 * If the given project name does **not** exist in the project list:
   * A new project with the given project name will be created, and the resource will be appended to its resource list.
 * d/DESCRIPTION and c/true are optional.
-* If c/true is provided, a URL check will be performed (Requires online access).
+* If c/true is provided, a URL check will be performed (It requires internet access).
-    *The program only accepts c/ture, c/{other words} (e.g. c/Happy) would be omitted.
+    * The program only accepts c/ture, c/{other words} (e.g. c/Happy) would be omitted.

 **Example of usage:**
 1. Project "NUS" **does not exist** in the list: